chipset1/major-jam-2/README.md

 # limited pokemon game

-A limited pokemon game demo made with p5.js.
+A limited pokemon game made with p5.js.
 My submission for major-jam-2.

+I updated the game since the game jam ended.
+To see the originally submited version see the 'major-game-2-release' branch

 ## Overview